laminlabs/nf-lamin/CONTRIBUTING.md

 1. Build the plugin: `make buildPlugins`
 2. Copy `build/plugins/<your-plugin>` to `$HOME/.nextflow/plugins`
 3. Create a pipeline that uses your plugin and run it: `nextflow run ./my-pipeline-script.nf`

+Some notes on doing this:

+- The main reason for doing this is that Nextflow won't install other plugins while in dev mode, so you can't test any workflows with plugins
+- The version of Nextflow in the `plugins/nf-lamin/src/resources/META-INF/MANIFEST.MF` file must be <= the version of Nextflow you want to use
+- There is also a `nextflowVersion` config in the `plugins/nf-lamin/build.gradle` file that may need to be set
+- You may also need to checkout the version of Nextflow you want to use in the sibling `../nextflow` (or wherever you put it) directory before building
+- The `make install` command can be used to build and copy the plugin in one step

 ## Package, upload, and publish